Building Fund for the Arts

 - If the project involves a historic building, a description of how the work will be carried out in accordance with the Secretary of the Interior’s Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings (available online here);

 - If your organization is a 501c3 nonprofit, submit a copy of the financial audit of your organization’s most recently completed fiscal year.
+(Organizations that receive an operating grant from MAC may submit the same level of financial records required for their operating grant application.)
 If a government agency, submit your budget for the most recently completed fiscal year.

 Artistic Quality (15 points)